Oh, Oklahoma! New Psychedelic Law Updates 2023

 Yes, you can find magic mushrooms in Oklahoma and throughout the United States.

-Some of the species you may find include Panaeolus cinctulus and Panaeolus cyanescens, which grow in well-fertilized soils and compost piles.
+Some species you may find include Panaeolus cinctulus and Panaeolus cyanescens, which grow in well-fertilized soils and compost piles.
 You may also find Psilocybe cubensis, which grows on cow or horse dung, from February to December, south of the state.

 Related: How to Grow Magic Mushrooms At Home.